jacoscaz/quadstore/docs/README.md

 Browser support is being tracked in
 [issue #4](https://github.com/beautifulinteractions/node-quadstore/issues/4)
 and could use some help from interested parties.

-## Performance

-We've yet to develop proper benchmarks.
-That said, loading the `21million.rdf` file into an instance of `RdfStore` on Node v8.4.0 running on a late 2013 MacBook Pro (Intel Core i5 2.4 Ghz, SSD storage) clocks at **~9.5k quads per second** and and **~4.3k quads per MB**.
-See [loadfile.js](https://github.com/beautifulinteractions/node-quadstore/blob/master/perf/loadfile.js).

 ## LICENSE